GSLabDev/terraform-module-icp/README.md

 |worker_img_path          |            |Yes     |Path of the image for worker node | main.tf
 |ssh_authorised_keys          |  Generate ssh key in Directory where main.tf present|Yes     |

-# terraform-provider-icp
-Terraform provider for ICP which is IBM's cloud orchestration platform.
-It helps in doing installation of ICP(CE) in Distributed and Basic topology.

-# Terraform Libvirt Provider
+# Terraform Module

-This is the repository for the Terraform [Libvirt Provider][1], which we are using to deploy ICP-ce 2.1.0 on KVM hypervisor.
+This is the module for deployment of IBM cloud Private-CE 2.1.0 .
+It uses the Terraform [Libvirt Provider][1].
+Using this module one can deploy IBM Cloud Private-CE 2.1.0 in Basic and Distributed topology.

 [1]: https://github.com/dmacvicar/terraform-provider-libvirt

+This module contains two sub-modules namely Basic and Distributed.
+Basic sub-module can be used to deploy basic toplology of IBM cloud Private-CE 2.1.0.
+Distributed sub-module can be used to deploy Distributed toplology of IBM cloud Private-CE 2.1.0
-Using this configuration, One can able to deploy ICP-ce 2.1.0 with basic topology.
-After installing ICP-ce 2.1.0, One can add extra worker nodes also.
+After installing IBM cloud Private-CE 2.1.0, One can add extra worker nodes also.

 For general information about Terraform, visit the [official website][3] and the [GitHub project page][4].